kumu/docs/overview/map-editor.md

 ## Top toolbar

 In the upper left of your map editor, you can find the **top toolbar**.
-First, you'll see a menu icon <i class="fa fa-bars"></i>, which you can use to access [project settings](/overview/settings.md#project-settings).
+First, you'll see a menu icon , which you can use to access [project settings](/overview/settings.md#project-settings).
 Next to that icon, you'll see the project name, followed by two dropdown menus.

 The first dropdown menu allows you to create new maps and navigate to different maps within your [project](/overview/kumus-architecture.md#projects).
 The second dropdown menu allows you to create new [views](/overview/kumus-architecture.md#views) and apply different views to the current map.